An Interview with Our CNC Team

-Curious, detail-oriented, problem-solvers!
+Curious, detail-oriented, problem-solvers.

 Cornerstone Timberframes is continuously learning.
 As a company, this means we’re always on the lookout for better information, methods, and tools.
-Our transition towards CNC (computer numeric control), which allows a computer model to guide the cutting of timbers directly, began in 2017 with the acquisition of a used Hundegger K2.
+Our transition towards CNC (computer numeric control), which allows a computer model to directly guide the cutting of timbers, began in 2017 with the acquisition of a used Hundegger K2.
 We were so impressed with the speed and accuracy of that unit that we upgraded to the latest and best in 2020, a Hundegger K2 Industry with Robot Drive.

 I recently sat down with Cornerstone Timberframes’ CNC Team to talk about their work.